nathania-haryanto/ng-adv/Demos/10-DevOps/01-Deployment/Demo-02/readme.md

 ## Demos

-- Deploy to Azure Storage Account using `create-blob-with-cdn.azcli`
+>Note: Update the apiUrl from your deployment in the angular config.

-- Deploy to Azure App Service.
-Create AppService using `create-appservice.azcli`
+- Deploy to Azure Storage Account and CDN using `create-blob-with-cdn.azcli`